 Nothing could be farther from the truth.
 In fact, you can begin a successful investing career with as little as $1,000, as long as you know where to start and what to do.

 Of course, that raises the question of how you can go about investing your first $1,000 so that you have the best chances of seeing a return that may be able to benefit you and your family.
 There are a number of ways that you can go about it.

 Don’t go into investing feeling as though you need to make a quick profit from your $1,000.
 Doing this may lead to you making hasty decisions that don’t actually benefit you in the long run.

 You should always have a plan of action.
 Consider all of the options that are open to you in terms of how they may pay off in the future, instead of what they may be able to provide to you right now.

 A good index fund can help you to track the latest developments in the market and will provide you with a diverse portfolio that is centered around ensuring your money is invested in areas that are most likely to see success based on the information that is currently available.

 Best of all, there are a number of services available that remove a lot of the heavy lifting for you.
-Robo Advisers can help when it comes to deciding where to invest, and there are also a number of companies who can provide similar services for small fees.
-The advantage of an index mutual fund is that it provides a broad exposure to the markets, while also lowering your operating expenses and ensuring a lower portfolio turnover.
+Robo Advisers can help when it comes to deciding where to invest, and there are also a number of companies that can provide similar services for small fees.
+The advantage of an index mutual fund is that it provides broad exposure to the markets, while also lowering your operating expenses and ensuring a lower portfolio turnover.